jurijsk/textjoint-index/readme.md

+**NOTE:**

+This shit is useless AF.
+It takes 40MB to index big book and takes 2 to 5 times to seach for a word in the index then to serch with `string.indexOf`

 Little algo the find occurances of text on the page (in-page search).

-For 1798k charapters long page takes *517ms* to build the index, and *~8ms* to find all hits.
+For 1798k characters long page takes *517ms* to build the index, and *~8ms* to find all hits.

 Is it fast?
-Idk, but for sure it is memomy hungry (~40 MB)
+Idk, but for sure it is memomy hungry (~40 MB) *(hint: it's not)*

 built using vite and vue

-run in broswer and open the console.
+run in broswer and open the console and type: `window.text()`

 # How it works (if I remember correctly)